panzouh/nextcloud-docker/README.md

 }

 #### Using domain name
-> Add DNS host entry to your domain and change server_name
+> Add DNS host entry to your domain and change server_name (use 'nextcloud-example.conf' it's easier)

 server {
   listen 8000;